 Women’s Version of the Outdoor Research Interstellar

 We tested the men’s version of OR’s Interstellar Jacket, but it also comes in a women’s model.
-The same-priced women’s jacket clocks in at a lighter 10 ounces, but otherwise is identical in build and materials.
-At the time of publishing, it’s available in four different colors—including a vibrant purple and red—and provides the same trim fit and superior softshell-like comfort.
+The same-priced women’s jacket clocks in at a lighter 10.1 ounces, but otherwise is identical in build and materials.
+At the time of publishing, it’s available in three different colors—including a vibrant blue and red—and provides the same trim fit and superior softshell-like comfort.

 What We Like

 - The Interstellar is a budget-friendly hardshell that performs in many ways like a comfy softshell.

 - Impressive waterproofing and breathability despite a thin build and sub-12-ounce weight.

 - The thin 20-denier shell pushes our comfort zone when it comes to fabric thickness (we haven't had any durability issues yet, however).

 - Minimalist design sacrifices features like pit zips.